ojarsbuddy/bbo/bbo directing messages.md

 🎶🎵🎤 Silver Points! 🎵🎤🎶 Silver Points! 🎤🎶🎵

 ✔️✔️✔️ Charity games coming -- Extra masterpoints all next week! ✔️✔️✔️

+✔️✔️✔️ Red/Black games all the rest of the month! ✔️✔️✔️

 💘💋🌹🍫 Valentines weekend games Saturday, February 13, and Sunday, February 14 💘💋🌹🍫 extra points 50% red and 50% black 💘💋🌹🍫